mzau/mlx-knife/README.md

 - Output: human output by default; add `--json` for machine-readable responses (new vs 1.0.0).
 - List formatting: improved compact table with relative times in the Modified column (e.g., 3h ago) and a new Type column; compact MLX-only view by default.
 - Flags (human-only): `--all` (all frameworks), `--health` (add Health column), `--verbose` (show full `org/model`).
-- JSON API: unchanged schema vs spec v0.1.2; CLI accepts `--json` after subcommands.
+- JSON API: current spec v0.1.3; CLI accepts `--json` after subcommands.
-- Missing features (compared to 1.0.0): server and run are not included in 2.0 alpha.1 (use `mlxk` 1.x).
+- Missing features (compared to 1.0.0): server and run are not included in 2.0 alpha.2 (use `mlxk` 1.x).

 ## ⚠️ Alpha Status Disclaimer